yiisoft/validator/docs/guide/en/configuring-rules-via-php-attributes.md

 > **Note:** [readonly properties] are supported only starting from PHP 8.1.

-Error messages may include an `{attribute}` placeholder that is replaced with the name of the property.
+Error messages may include an `{label}` placeholder that is replaced with the name of the property.
 If you would like the name to be replaced with a custom value, you can specify it using the `Label` attribute:

 ```php